absa-subatomic-legacy/subatomic-documentation/docs/user-guide/create-a-project.md

 ## **Create OpenShift Environments**

-You should now be prompted to create the associated Openshift evnironments for the project
+You should now be prompted to create the associated Openshift environments for the project

 ![Post Link Bitbucket](/images/user-guide/create-a-project/post-link-bitbucket.png)